wp-plugins/rssphoto/readme.txt

 Tags: RSS, Atom, photoblog, photo, widget
 Requires at least: 2.8
 Tested up to: 2.8.4
-Stable tag: 0.3.1
+Stable tag: 0.3.2

-A simple widget to display photos from an RSS or Atom feed.
+A customizable widget to display photos from an RSS or Atom feed.

 == Description ==